ideaspaper/p0-class-notes/phase-0/notes/pseudocode-and-loopings-answered.md

 /**
  * PSEUDOCODE
  *
- * STORE input AS STRING WITH ANY VALUE
+ * STORE input WITH ANY STRING
  *
  * FOR i FROM 0 TO (LENGTH OF input - 1) INCREMENT BY 1
  *   DISPLAY input INDEX i